magneticio/vamp.io/content/microservices-saas.md

         topheader: "batteries included"
         header: "Are you reinventing the wheel with DIY scripts?"
         body: "Vamp packages microservice and DevOps best-practices into out-of-the-box automation and optimisation workflows.
 Vamp works with all major clouds and container schedulers."
+features:
+    list1:
+        item1: "Load balancing of scaled<br>out services and containers."
+        item2: "A/B split and merge traffic based<br>on conditions, percentages or both."
+    list2:
+        item1: "Graphical UI and dashboards for clear information and easy management."
+        item2: "Integrated metrics and events system exposing critical application runtime information."
+        item3: "Integrate into existing deployment pipelines using the API or the command line interface."
 personas:
     persona1:
         quote: "Releasing new versions of the microservices that power our growing SaaS platform is giving me a huge headache.
 DevOps resources are scarce, there is still a lot of manual work involved, and testing a release takes more time than we have."